kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

   * `cFonce` effectively defers the enclosed form until the right lifecycle point in the matrix's initial construction.
   * `with-par me` is how the matrix DOM knows where it is in the matrix tree.
 All matrix nodes know their parents so they can navigate the tree freely to gather information.
 * the app credits are now provided by a new "web component", and that along with the "wall-clock" reusable are off in their own namespace.
-* most interesting is `(mxu-find-type me ::todoApp)`, a bit of exposed wiring that demonstrates how Matrix elements pull information from elsewhere in the Matrix using various "mx-find-\*" selector-like utilities we will discuss below.
+* most interesting is `(mxu-find-type me ::todoApp)`, a bit of exposed wiring that demonstrates how Matrix elements pull information from elsewhere in the Matrix using various "mx-find-\*" CSS selector-like utilities.

 ````clojure
 (md/make ::md/todoApp